laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 # Search in specific directory
 locate -r "^/home.*\.conf$"
 ```
+---
 ### which (Locate Command)

-**Theory:** Shows the location of command executables in PATH.
+Shows the location of command executables in PATH.
 Useful for debugging command conflicts.

 ```bash
 # Find command location